easolhq/easolhq.github.io/docs/reference/objects/color.md

 parent: Objects
 ---

-The `color` object has the following attributes.
+The `Color` object has the following attributes.
 More information about how RGB and Hex colors are used in CSS can be seen here - [CSS Colors](https://www.w3schools.com/css/css_colors.asp).

 # color.alpha